Last Updated on September 8, 2021 by Editor

 Let travel be your medicine and go find your magical healing place of power and peace.
-When you are looking to go deep and for a more meaningful experience – a sacred spot to meditate, traditional ayurvedic healing treatments, or an off the grid Island retreat, consider these five healing hot spot destinations.
+When you are looking to go deep and for a more meaningful experience – a sacred spot to meditate, traditional ayurvedic healing treatments, or an off the grid island retreat, consider these four healing hot spot destinations.

 The White Isle – Ibiza

-Hippies first flocked to this beautiful little Island in the 1960 in search peace, love, freedom and of course, music and dancing.
-Therapists and spiritual practitioners from across the globe now call Ibiza home, offering visitors a wide array of retreats, healing holidays, festivals and even shamanic journeys.
+Hippies first flocked to this beautiful little Island in the 1960’s, in search of peace, love, freedom and of course, music and dancing.
+Therapists and spiritual practitioners from across the globe now call Ibiza their home, offering visitors a wide array of retreats, healing holidays, festivals and even shamanic journeys.

 The famous Las Dalias Hippy Market in San Carlos